changangus/gh-list.nvim/README.md

 1. Create a github personal access token, instructions can be found [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

-2. Globally export an environment variable named `GH-TOKEN` and assign your new token to the variable
+2. Globally export an environment variable named `GH_TOKEN` and assign your new token to the variable

 3. Make sure you have your username set in the config